Frequently Asked Questions

 Which exchanges, market segments, and tickers does SDP cover?

 SDP provides cybersecurity risk data for companies listed on NASDAQ, NYSE, and AMEX.
 Current coverage includes small-cap, micro-cap, and nano-cap public companies, totaling just over 3,000 firms.
+Coverage was expanded to mid-cap companies in Q1 2026.
+SDP focuses on primary equity tickers that represent operating companies.
+Secondary tickers — including financial instruments, special-purpose or acquisition vehicles, and similar listings — are not included.

 How can clients access SDP data?